-- (21) Determine the organizational structure of the BOI.
-Appoint, discipline or remove its personnel consistent with the provisions of civil service laws, rules and regulations; and - (22) Exercise all the powers necessary or incidental to attain the purposes of this Code and other laws vesting additional functions on the Board. - SEC.
+- (18) Recommend to the Commissioner of the Bureau of Immigration the employment of foreign nationals in BOI registered enterprises and the grant of Investor's Visa: - (19) Ascertain by inspection or verified reports, the proportion of the participation of Philippine nationals in a BOI registered enterprise to ensure compliance with the nationality requirements of Philippine laws to retain registration under this Code or to verify the compliance by registered enterprises with the terms and conditions of registration; - (20) Waive, condone or reduce fines or penalties imposed on BOI registered enterprises; - (21) Determine the organizational structure of the BOL Appoint, discipline or remove its personnel consistent with the provisions of civil service laws, rules and regulations; and - 22) Exercise all the powers necessary or incidental to attain the purposes of this Code and other laws vesting additional functions on the Board. - SEC.
 7. Appointment of BOI Personnel.
 The Managing Governor, upon recommendation of the Board, shall appoint its personnel subject to civil service laws, rules and regulations.
 All positions in the BOI shall be governed by compensation, position classification systems, and qualification standards approved by the Board based on a comprehensive job analysis and audit of actual duties and responsibilities.
-The compensation plan shall be comparable with the prevailing compensation plan of Philippine Economic Zone Authority (PEZA) and shall be subject to periodic review by the Board without prejudice to yearly merit reviews or increases based on productivity.
+The compensation plan shall be comparable with the prevailing compensation plan of other IPAS such as Philippine Economic Zone Authority (PEZA) and shall be subject to periodic review by the Board without prejudice to yearly merit reviews or increases based on productivity.
 The BOI shall therefore be exempt from existing laws, rules and regulations on compensation, position classification and qualification standards. - SEC.
 8. The Investment Promotion Action Center (i-PAC).
 There is hereby created an i-PAC in the BOI in place of the current One Stop Action Center (OSAC) created under Executive Order No. 136, series of 1987, entitled "Establishing the Council for Investment in Trade, Industry, Tourism, Agriculture, Natural Resources, Transportation, Communication and Services, and for Other Purposes".
 The i-PAC shall serve as the source of investment information and as the link to all government agencies to facilitate entry, retention, expansion and diversification of investments.

-The i-PAC shall be composed of all government agencies involved in the establishment or operation of business including, but not limited to, all IPAs, the Securities and Exchange Commission (SEC), the Bureau of Internal

-- 1 Revenue (BIR), the Bureau of Customs (BOC), the Bureau of Immigration - 2 (BI), the Department of Trade and Industry (DTI), the Department of the - 3 Interior and Local Government (DILG), the Department of Agriculture (DA), - 4 the Department of Environment and Natural Resources (DENR), the - 5 Department of Labor and Employment (DOLE), the Department of Foreign - 6 Affairs (DFA), the Department of Energy (DOE), the Department of Public - Works and Highways (DPWH), the Department of Agrarian Reform (DAR) - 8 and such other agencies as may be determined by the Board.
-The government - 9 agencies involved shall designate representatives to the i-PAC that are clothed - with authority to act and approve/deny any matter relative to their respective - 11 agencies.
+The i-PAC shall be composed of all government agencies involved in the establishment or operation of business including, but not limited to, all IPAs, the Securities and Exchange Commission (SEC), the Bureau of Internal Revenue (BIR), the Bureau of Customs (BOC), the Bureau of Immigration (BI), the Department of Trade and Industry (DTI), the Department of the Interior and Local Government (DILG), the Department of Agriculture (DA), the Department of Environment and Natural Resources (DENR), the Department of Labor and Employment (DOLE), the Department of Foreign Affairs (DFA), the Department of Energy (DOE), the Department of Public Works and Highways (DPWH), the Department of Agrarian Reform (DAR) and such other agencies as may be determined by the Board.
+The government agencies involved shall designate representatives to the i-PAC that are clothed with authority to act and approve/deny any matter relative to their respective agencies.